mandrewj/majc/workflows/batch_imaging.md

 ## Recording your progress
-After imaging a set of specimens, create a list of catalog number ranges and the correlating species within those ranges, such as:
+After imaging a set of specimens, create a list of catalog number ranges and the correlating species identifications within those ranges, such as:
-* MAJC001200 - MAJC001300 Eleodes armata
+* MAJC0001200 - MAJC0001300 Eleodes armata M.A.
+Johnston 2015
+* MAJC0001301 - MAJC0001400 Eleodes longicollis M.A.
+Johnston 2018
-* MAJC001301 - MAJC001400 Eleodes longicollis
+* MAJC0001401 - MAJC0001405 Eleodes longicollis M.A.
+Johnston 2020
 * etc

 ## Upload images to computer